Violent Crime Working Group

 - Event Recap: Bleeding Out: Strategies to Reduce Violence (July 2019)

-Support for this initiative comes from the Charles Koch Institute, The Harry Frank Guggenheim Foundation, the John D. and Catherine T. MacArthur Foundation, and Microsoft, as well as CCJ’s general operating contributors.
+Support for this initiative comes from the Charles Koch Institute, The Harry Frank Guggenheim Foundation, the John D. and Catherine T. MacArthur Foundation, Microsoft, The Pew Charitable Trusts, as well as CCJ’s general operating contributors.